I have heard dozens of reasons given for the "Bomb Saddam" war. The

 To reunite the Arab and Islamic world under one banner and one leader has

 been the dream from the Caliphs to Nasser.
-For in Islamic terms there is

 only the world that has been conquered by Islam and the world that has

-yet to be conquered by Islam.
+by Islam.
 Fueled by their hatred of the Jews and

 Israel as well as their frustration with the power, prestige and

-dominance of the Western world, they seek a way to stand up and
+of the Western world, they seek a way to stand up and

 successfully reclaim the prestige and power that they once had.
 The

-acquisition of nuclear weapons is seen as the way to accomplish this goal
+of nuclear weapons is seen as the way to accomplish this goal

-of Arab/Islamic unity and power and the assertion of their proper place
+of Arab/Islamic unity and power and the assertion of their

 in the modern world.